 Ask the cord blood bank you are considering about the methods used for sealing and shipping the sample - do they have their own transport services?
 Do they rely on contractors?
 How do they maintain the sample’s quality between collection and arrival at the lab?

-& Processing Standards
+Testing & Processing Standards

 Regulatory authorities in India have set several guidelines about the tests a cord blood sample has to undergo upon collection or retrieval.
 These include tests for total cell count, stem cell viability, HLA matching, and infectious diseases like Hepatitis, HIV, and more.

 Frances Verter, founder of The Parent's Guide to Cord Blood Foundation says, “Agencies that oversee cord blood transplants have set a limit of 48 hours on the time between birth and processing the cord blood for cryogenic storage.”
 So make sure that your bank processes cord blood within 48 hours after collection.

 You might also want to make sure that your cord blood bank’s processing methods ensure the maximum possible extraction of stem cells and minimal RBC poisoning - this makes the stem cells most viable for use in transplants.